 Add 1 teaspoon oil to a large room-temperature skillet.
 Add chicken.
-Place skillet over medium heat and cook, allowing meat to brown, and pouring off excess fat to keep only a thin layer in the pan, until chicken is cooked halfway through, about 10 minutes.
+Place skillet over medium heat and cook, allowing meat to brown until chicken is cooked halfway through, about 10 minutes.

 Transfer the skillet to the oven.
-Roast until chicken is cooked through and skin is crisp, about 6–8 minutes.
+Roast until chicken is cooked through and golden brown on the outside, about 6-8 minutes.

 Transfer chicken pieces from bottom of skillet to a platter.
 Return skillet to medium heat.
 Add shallot and garlic; cook, stirring frequently, until fragrant, about 1 minute.
 Whisk in dijon mustard, apple cider, broth and a bit more salt and pepper; cook for about 3 minutes.
 Return chicken to skillet along with juices that have settled on the platter to rewarm.
 Serve with our favourite sides.